 Three steps to making homemade hot honey.
 In photo 1, a hand pours a jar of honey into a pan on a tan counter.
 In photo 2, the honey has peppers in it.
 In photo 3, a spoon stirs the honey.

-3. Then, reduce the heat to low and let it gently simmer for about 45-60 minutes.
+Combine the honey and sliced chiles in a small saucepan & bring it to a gentle boil.
+Then, reduce the heat & let it gently simmer for about 45-60 minutes.

 Feel free to taste the honey as it simmers and adjust the ingredients if needed.
 If you like the spice level after 15 or 30 minutes, you can always pull it from the heat!